Jas-SinghFSU/wayle/README.md

 > **⚠️ Work in Progress**: Wayle is under active development.
 Core infrastructure is functional, but UI components and many services are not yet implemented.
 Not ready for daily use.

-A fast, configurable desktop environment framework for Wayland compositors.
+A fast, configurable desktop environment shell for Wayland compositors.
 Built in Rust with Relm4 and focused on performance, modularity, and a great user experience.
 A successor to HyprPanel without the pain or dependency on Hyprland.

 ## Progress